 Technicians visit several homes each day.
 With the continued spread of the coronavirus growing daily, technicians have an increased risk of exposing themselves.
-Since the virus is extremely contagious, a technician must know how to properly take care of themselves and the homeowner while out on the job.
+Since the virus is extremely contagious, a technician must know proper virus prevention steps to care of themselves and the homeowner while out on the job.

 Daily Temperature Check

 Before the start of each day, take the temperatures of each technician.
 This is a quick and easy way to identify the current health state of your technicians and send them home if needed.
 Also, this helps ensure the safety of the homeowner as well.
 It’s always a good idea to communicate the safety measures that your company is taking to reassure your customers that they’re safe.
 Before the job, let your customers know that the health of their technician is monitored and checked daily, so there’s less need to worry.

 Don’t be afraid to ask your customers beforehand if everyone in the house is healthy.
 This helps ensure that proper measures will be taken.
 Also, this is an excellent time to inform the customers on the safety procedures that will be taken for the job, such as wearing a mask, wearing gloves, wearing safety goggles, limiting contact, or the use of disinfectants.